MicrosoftDocs/architecture-center/docs/example-scenario/ai/scale-ai-and-machine-learning-in-regulated-industries-content.md

 - Number of experiments ran
 - Number of models deployed

-**Acceleration of AI development** – To accelerate AI/ ML solution development, the following KPIs are suggested:
+**Acceleration of AI development** – To accelerate AI/ML solution development, the following KPIs are suggested:

-- Number of different business units consuming Azure’s AI and ML services
+- Number of different business units consuming Azure’s AI/ML services
 - Number of users onboarded, per category – for example, data engineers, data scientists, citizen data scientists, and business users
 - Number of experiments ran
 - Time between onboarding of users and active usage
 - Time to provision services – from change configuration request to service provisioning completion

-**Compliance** – To ensure continuous compliance of deployed AI and ML solutions, the following KPIs are suggested:
+**Compliance** – To ensure continuous compliance of deployed AI/ML solutions, the following KPIs are suggested:

 - Overall compliancy with applicable ISRM controls
 - Number of Security vulnerability warnings